To Dorothy a Son: Critical reception

 The New York Times wrote, "BELIEVE it or not, the running time of a stork determines the heir or heiress to $2,000,000 in Cash on Delivery, a bright, British farce that was fun on delivery at the Little Carnegie yesterday ...
 Shelley Winters, as Myrtle, is in one of those made-to-order roles.
 John Gregson, as Tony, and Peggy Cummins, as Dorothy, are fine.
 And Mona Washbourne makes a delightfully tart nurse.
 Deliver yourself to the Little Carnegie.
 You'll have a good time."

 The Monthly Film Bulletin wrote: "A stagey film adapted from a stagey play.
 With the pregnant Dorothy in full view, the joke around which the story revolves seems rather tasteless. ...
-Direction and playing are rather ponderous, and Shelley Winters flings herself into a part more sui able for Judy Holliday."
+Direction and playing are rather ponderous, and Shelley Winters flings herself into a part more suitable for Judy Holliday."

 Variety wrote: "It plays off in a succession of climaxes, mostly hectic, under the extremely broad direction by Muriel Box.
 Cast performances are in kind, and moderate chuckles result from the antics and the situations causing them."

 Picturegoer wrote: "Witty adaptation of the successful stage farce, which should give you a pleasant, carefree hour and a half's entertainment.
 But it's still a photographed stage play, with the accent on dialogue, rather than action."

 TV Guide described the film as "a time-zone comedy, with Winters leading a British cast to give the film US appeal ...
 None of it is terribly interesting".